 The further we move into the 21st Century, the clearer it is that this century is going to be unprecedented.
 Already it's awash with amazing new technologies and startling new scientific discoveries.
 Each of which is fraught with demanding challenges. as well as scary new opportunities and responsibilities.
 Phenomena like globalization, automation, genomics, and cyber warfare, to name only the most inspiring or scariest headline grabbers, are bringing into our lives the proposition that everything we've learned at our mother's knee may be wrong.
 As well as the suggestion that many of this century's most radical ideas about how the world works may actually suggest much better ways for us to see and understand ourselves, our relationships, and the world we're a part of than anything we learned while we were growing up.

-Put simply, it seems that every day there are more and more reasons why each of us needs to seriously question the fundamental belief systems that we inherited from our families-of-origin.
+Put simply, it seems that every day there are more and more reasons why each of us should seriously question the fundamental belief systems that we’ve inherited from our families-of-origin.
 Reasons why we need to dismantle and rebuild the very architecture of our homespun, school-bread worldviews.
 Here at Transformational Learning Opportunities, we believe that, at this point in time, it's almost inevitable that each of us, in three distinct aspects of our lives, has essential work to do:

 1. We need to improve the essential personal and professional skills we already have,

-2. We need to develop the new personal and professional skills we need to succeed at work and in our lives, and
+2. We, in both personal and professional terms, need to develop the new 21st Century skills we need to succeed at work and in our lives, and

 3. We need to reframe the outdated modes of thinking we have about ourselves, others, our work, and our lives in ways that help us respond more effectively to the toughest, most complex challenges we face.

-Moreover, it's becoming clear that, to do this work successfully, each of us needs to learn how to take the knowledge and the insights our educational accomplishments have given us and use them as resources to leverage our everyday experiences into effective self-directed learning apprenticeships.
+Moreover, it's becoming clear that, to do this work successfully, each of us needs to learn how to take the knowledge and the insights that our educational accomplishments have given us and use them as resources to leverage our toughest, most frustrating experiences into effective self-directed learning apprenticeships.
 We, experts are saying, need to see our college education as the “front-end” of all our learning efforts, and the subsequent self-directed learning experiences we create after "graduation" as the “back-end” of outlearning efforts.
-Essentially, the learning equation we all need to be familiar with and capable of implementing is this:
+Essentially, we all need to be familiar with and capable of implementing is this learning equation: